-Depending on the type, the detectors connected to the product may be affected by environmental fluctuations (such as temperature and humidity characteristics) and interference gases (interference characteristics), which may affect the readings.
+Detectors connected to the product may be affected by environmental fluctuations (such as temperature and humidity characteristics) and interference gases (interference characteristics), which may affect the readings.

 Readings may therefore sometimes fluctuate around the zero level even under normal conditions with no gas leaks.